NDMA Home Page

 Each group knows what business it's in.
 It knows its products/services.
 It knows whom its customers are (be they external or other groups within the organization, or both).

-Lines of business are laid out on the organization chart based on principles, to avoid conflicts of interests and impossible jobs, and to maximize professional synergies.
+Lines of business are laid out on the organization chart based on principles, to ensure no gaps and no overlaps, to avoid conflicts of interests and impossible jobs, and to maximize professional synergies.

 Now, go on to imagine that one group is fully accountable for the profit/loss of products/services sold to external customers.
-Let's call them "product managers."
+Let's call them "brand managers."

 Everything else is a shared service.

-Product managers have no staff.
-Since every group is entrepreneurial and customer focused, they're eager to deliver their products/services to the product managers (as well as everybody else).
-Product managers "buy" sales, marketing, engineering, manufacturing, logistics, customer service, and all the usual administrative services.
+Brand managers have no staff.
+Since every group is entrepreneurial and customer focused, they're eager to deliver their products/services to the brand managers (as well as everybody else).
+Brand managers "buy" sales, marketing, engineering, manufacturing, logistics, customer service, and all the usual administrative services.

 Consider how this organizational design satisfies all the hallmarks of organizational excellence: